morsapaes/mz-abandoned-cart-demo/README.md

 Once ready you will be able to visualize your data just as you would with a standard PostgreSQL database.

-## Stopping the demo
+## Stopping the Demo

-To stop all of the services run:
+To stop all of the services run the following command:

 ```
 docker-compose down